 In Asana vs. MS Project, the choice is clear if you’re working at a large company that’s running big, complicated projects.
 Microsoft Project is better equipped to manage resources and timelines as well as budgets.

 If you’re already using other Microsoft products, then you’ll want to stick with MS Project, which integrates with them all and hundreds of other third-party tools, which is far more than Asana.
-If you don’t care about layouts and appearances, where Asana clearly beats Microsoft Project, then you’ll stick with MS Project, which isn’t as pretty but has a professional design.
+If you don’t care about layouts and appearances, where Asana clearly beats Microsoft Project, then you’ll stick with MS Project, which isn’t as pretty but has a professional design, even though some users find it to look and feel like an outdated user interface.

 Microsoft Project vs. Asana: How Is Microsoft Project Worse Than Asana?